rotsix/dotfiles/README.md

 ```

-A Makefile is disponible (but you have to configure it), it's easily portable to your configuration, feel free to copy/custom!
+A Makefile is available (but you have to configure it), it's easily portable to your configuration, feel free to copy/customize!
-The benifit of this file is the machine-specific files that are auto-linked/fixed (ex: polybar).
+The benefit of this file is the machine-specific files that are auto-linked/fixed (ex: polybar).